Cancel anytime

 History and Background

 Canadian Pacific Railway (CP) was founded in 1881.
 It played a crucial role in connecting Canada and facilitating trade.
-Through mergers and acquisitions, including the Kansas City Southern merger, it has evolved into a major North American railway.
+Over time, it evolved from a railway primarily focused on passenger transport to a major freight carrier, expanding its network through strategic acquisitions and infrastructure development.

 Core Business Areas